nicoverbruggen/NickelDissolve/README.md

 KOBOeReader/.adds/nickel-dissolve/nickel-dissolve.log
 ```

-Attach that file when you report an issue — it records which version of the mod you're running and your Kobo's firmware, and it normally stays short.
-If you're asked for more detail, open the `config` file in the same folder, add the line `nds_log:1`, reboot, and try again — that captures a full page-turn trace in the log.
+Attach that file when you report an issue.
+It records which version of the mod you're running and your Kobo's firmware, and it normally stays short.
+If you're asked for more detail, open the `config` file in the same folder, add the line `nds_log:1`, reboot, and try again.
+That captures a full page-turn trace in the log.

 ## Is it safe?

 - Only the page-turn refresh is ever touched; everything else on screen works exactly as before.
 - The mod can't get stuck holding your screen: if anything about the animation fails, the normal page refresh is shown instead.
-- If a page ever looks garbled, the next refresh fixes it — nothing is permanent.
+- If a page ever looks garbled, the next refresh fixes it.
+Nothing is permanent.
 - On unknown devices or after a firmware change it doesn't recognise, the mod simply goes inactive rather than guessing.
 - It removes itself cleanly (see above), leaving your Kobo exactly as it was.

 ## Technical details

 Curious how it works, what every configuration value (including the `nds_debug_*` settings) does, or why each device gets different defaults?
-See **[ABOUT.md](ABOUT.md)** — the technical companion to this README.
+See **[ABOUT.md](ABOUT.md)**, the technical companion to this README.
 To build it yourself or contribute, see **[CONTRIBUTING.md](CONTRIBUTING.md)**.

 ## Credits